zriyansh/signoz.io/blog/2022-12-22-logs-performance-benchmark.md

 <br></br>

-From the above graphs of Disk I/O we can see that Elasticsearch has higher disk I/O then SigNoz for less number of log lines ingested per second.
+From the above graphs of Disk I/O we can see that Elasticsearch has higher disk I/O than SigNoz for less number of log lines ingested per second.
 One of the other reasons why elasticsearch disk usage is high is because of translogs that getting writting to disk.
 Elasticsearch writes all insert and delete operations to a translog because of which there is extra disk usage.

 SigNoz uses clickhouse for storage, clickhouse provides various codecs and compression mechanism which is used by signoz for storing logs.
 Thus it reduces that amount of data that is getting written to disk.